 It is.
 This was really important to Chris that he offered something to growth clients that could save them time and save them money.
 You know, especially if they are in a situation where they are shut down.
 But in talking to a lot of gym owners too, like most programming companies, right.
 They just release their programming a few days before it’s scheduled to go live for the following week.
 And what that causes is you as the gym owner to scramble, sit down, make adjustments over the weekends, right.
 Communicate it to your coaches, and then do the whole thing over again next week.
 Maybe not even knowing what’s coming the following week.

 So growth clients, if you’re a current Two-Brain client in growth, check this out.
 Whether you currently use a programming service or not, it’s free for you.
 You might as well check it out.
 See if you like it, it might save you money.
 It also might save you time right now, especially if you’re scrambling with restrictions and all sorts of other weird government regulations.
-Check this out on your roadmap.
+Check this out on your Growth ToolKit.
 Now talk to me about tier two.
 What’s in there.

 So tier two would be more for someone—so if we tie it to like founder, farmer, tinker, thief, I would say that the tier one is going to be a great option for someone who is in that founder phase.
 Maybe just beginning their journey on that farmer phase, right?
 They don’t have a—they maybe don’t have a staff yet, or they have a small enough staff that they can just get away with not really having, you know, totally complete session plans with movement adjustments, coaches notes, timelines, all of that.
 As you start to grow and your staff starts to get bigger and you need to streamline the communication process and make sure that everybody is on the same page, upgrading to tier two is really going to be more appropriate for you because tier two comes with daily session plans, video briefs, coaches development videos, built-in opportunities for coaches to advance their careers.
 And it also comes with daily SEMM programming.
 So daily programming on sleep, eat, move, and manage that we’ll get into in a little bit.